 Traditional Business Phone Systems

-Traditional phone lines average around $35 to $45 per month per line, and the cost for handsets is similar to that of VoIP handsets.
-If you want the additional features mentioned above, then the PBX system hardware can run into the thousands of dollars.
-If you use a PBX system, you will also need to factor in the cost of having an expert install and maintain that system.
+Traditional phone lines average around $50 to $100 per month per line, after taxes and fees, and the cost for handsets is similar to that of VoIP handsets.
+If you want the additional features mentioned above, then the PBX system hardware can run into the thousands of dollars, especially when you factor in the cost of having an expert install and maintain that system.
+Also note that not all landline service providers offer PBX hardware, as is the case with Verizon.

 Traditional small business phone systems have historically had a large advantage over VoIP phones from a call quality standpoint.
-However, due to increases in internet speeds and technology innovation among VoIP service providers, this is no longer the case for most users.
+However, due to increases in internet speeds and technology innovation among VoIP service providers, this is no longer the case.

 The VoIP phone system is reliant on both your internet connection and electricity.
 Whereas a traditional phone systems can often continue to operate during a power or internet outage, this is not the case with VoIP.
 However, many VoIP service providers can automatically route calls to a cellphone or other backup number in the case of an internet or power outage.